Writing new Jekyll categories to data files

 touch Rakefile

-- Open the Rakefile in your text editor and add the following content:
+Open it in your editor and add:

 task :default => :build